perticascatalin/Learning/DPML/gacsp.md

 ## 3. Modelling evolutionary goals through constraint programming

 While the purpose of genetic algorithms is to maximize a certain fitness function through heuristic methods, constraint satisfaction & optimization modelling allow us to formalize search in a general constrained variable assignment space.
 Thus we are able to utilze general problem reduction and search strategy algorithms.
-If we then look back at genetic algorithms, we can see that we can impose constraints in the steps of maximizing a fitness function, namely the selection and crossover steps.
+If we then look back at genetic algorithms, we can see that we can impose similar general constraints in the steps of maximizing a fitness function, namely the selection and the crossover steps.

 The selection of a subpopulation of individuals can be transformed into a variable assignment problem with constraints, for instance constraints to include diversity or specific features into the subpopulation.
 This can be further formalized into a constraint optimization problem, where we maximize some utility function.
 The crossover step relies on an operator for mixing genes/features.
 This mixing is also prone to constraints and utility because it can be respresented as a variable assignment problem where we want to discover the best mapping possible for the crossover operator, the one which potentially produces highest fitness individuals.